 Alaska Transition to Teaching

-In order to apply for the Alaska Transition to Teaching program, interested candidates should already hold a Bachelor's Degree.
+In order to apply for the Alaska Transition to Teaching program, interested candidates should already hold a bachelor's degree.
 The degree should be from an accredited college or university and the candidate's cumulative GPA must be at least 2.5.
 The candidate must also pass the Praxis Core (I) exam and clear an official background check.
 To qualify for initial teacher certification in Alaska, the Praxis II (subject-matter competency test) must also be passed in the candidate's content area.
-Lastly, candidates will need to spend time student-teaching or interning under an experienced mentor teacher in order to complete
+Lastly, candidates will need to spend time student-teaching or interning under an experienced mentor teacher in order to complete.

-Pass the Required Tests for Alaska
+Pass the Exams Required for Teacher Certification in Alaska

 If you want to become a teacher in Alaska, there will be some tests that you will need to pass first.